atreynolds36/GTNexus-Mobile/README.md

 * **Login Page**

-  To login to the app, a user must have a valid userID for the GTNexus network.
+  To log in to the app, a user must have a valid userID for the GTNexus network.
 The login page will remember the last username that has been typed into the app, but it will not remember the password for security purposes.
   Every time the app is closed it will require the user to re login to the app.